 Who are ideal breast augmentation candidates?

-During your consultation, Dr. Neavin will guide you through your breast implant choices, the different incision techniques and placement of the breast implants.
+During your consultation, Dr. Neavin will guide you through your implant choices, the different incision techniques and placement of the implants.
 With a physical examination and measurements of your current bust, he can suggest a cup size that will look natural while enhancing your appearance.

 A saline implant is filled with a sterile saltwater solution that adds fullness.
 While not popular for the majority of breast enlargement procedures, they are still an option depending on the patient’s desires.
-In most cases, they do not offer as natural of a look as other breast implants that are available.
+In most cases, they do not offer as natural of a look as other implant options that are available.
 Dr. Neavin will explain all options during your consultation; however, he recommends Silicone (or Gummy Bear) implants if you desire a more natural aesthetic.

 Silicone and Gummy Bear Implants